 1- Continue with the open wound care, and keep your fingers crossed that it heals and stays healed.
 But, be aware that you’re committed to a prolonged period of dealing with an open wound, and the recurrence rate for future pilonidal problems is significant.

-2- Consider getting a cleft lift immediately.
-It is not necessary to wait for the current surgery to heal in order to do this.
+2- Consider getting a cleft lift.
+Often is not necessary to wait for the current surgery to heal in order to do this – but it depends on how much was removed during the excision.
 I had one smart patient literally contact me from his hospital bed after a wide excision asking if I could help.
 We had him fly here within a few days, and performed a successful cleft lift.
-The following link will take you to a three part image showing the preop, immediately post op, and six weeks post op appearance for this patient.
+The following link will take you to a three part image showing the preoperative, immediately post-operative, and six weeks post-operative appearance for this patient.
 But, be forewarned – it starts with an image of a 15 cm open wound- so don’t click unless you’re willing to see it.
 Image Link.

 We have also performed, what we call, “Wound Vac Rescue” – where patients on a wound vacuum device contact us, and we immediately get them off the wound vac and perform a cleft lift.